Sep 1.jpg

 Although obviously a very important part of a historic British institution, Martins Bank’s sub-Branch at Bamburgh is nowhere near as romantic as a castle, and whilst we know that they always go to extremes to helpful we don’t expect any of the staff ever to have rescued a stranded sailor.

-In 1958 the Bank decides to move to better premises in Bamburgh, at NO 9 LUCKER ROAD, from where, under both Martins and Barclays, a banking business is transacted for a further eighteen years…
+In 1958 the Bank takes the decision to move to better premises in Bamburgh, and the business relocates to NO 9 LUCKER ROAD.
+From there, under both Martins and Barclays, a banking business is transacted for a further eighteen years…

 In Service: Tuesday 8 July 1924 until Monday 29 September 1958